mquan/thoughts/how-to-prevent-non-atomic-actions-in-rails-transactions.md

 end
 ```

 It could be transactions all the way up!
-Our problem would be solved if we could leave the non-atomic code inside transaction but execute them after the transaction?
+Our problem would be solved if we could leave the non-atomic code inside transaction but execute them after the transaction.
 We know that `ActiveRecord` models can have `after_commit` hooks that are executed after the transaction complete.
 Wouldn't it be nice if we can use after_commit everywhere?
 That's exactly the solution provided by the gem, you guessed it, [after_commit_everywhere](https://github.com/Envek/after_commit_everywhere).
 After installation, you'll be able to safely colocate non-atomic code inside transactions by wrapping them in `after_commit` blocks as follow.

 ```ruby
 class AccountService